Skip to main content

 At the bottom of the citation where you signed your name, there is a statement that reads something like “Without admitting guilt, I promise to appear at the time and place designated below.”
 The signature obligates you to either appear in court or to conclude the various options such as trial, traffic school, or proof of correction by the due date written on the citation or the continuance date granted by a Court Clerk or Judicial Officer.

 California courts are under no obligation to send bail notices.
-However, most courts, including ours, send one courtesy bail notice and two additional notices to the address written on the citation.
-The first notice indicates the original bail amount, without proof of correction(s), if applicable.
-If the court receives no response from the first bail notice, or if the continuance date lapses, the computer system generates a second notice that warns the case is getting ready to go into “Failure to Appear” status, which will increase the amount due by $200.00 if action is not taken by the date provided on the notice.
-If the court receives no response to the second notice, or if the continuance date lapses, the computer system generates a third notice that warns the case is getting ready to be referred to a collection agency, which will increase the amount due by up to $100.00 if action is not taken.
+However, most courts, including ours, send one courtesy bail notice to the address written on the citation.
+The notice indicates the original bail amount, without proof of correction(s), if applicable.
+If the court receives no response from this bail notice, or if the continuance date lapses, you may be found guilty in absentia.
+You will be notified of this ruling and have 20 days to pay, provide proof of corrections, or request an appearance date.
+If no response to this notice, your case will then be referred to a collection agency.

-If the case has been turned over to collections see Failure to Appear, FTA and Collections.
+If the case has been turned over to collections see Trial in Absentia and Collections.

 If you have decided not to appear in court and seek a bail reduction and prefer to pay your bail in full, please visit our payment site and follow the instructions.